Honor MagicBook 14 full review

-We spent some time with the Honor MagicBook to see how it performs day-to-day.
-Honor also has a 15.6 inch version, but this is only available in limited regions (not the UK at the time of writing).
+We spent some time with the Honor MagicBook 14 to see how it performs day-to-day.

 Read on for our full review, or alternatively check out our roundup of the best laptops.

-The 14 inch, 1080p IPS LCD display wastes no space, with slim bezels around the top and sides and an 84% screen-to-body ratio.
+The 14-inch, 1080p IPS LCD display wastes no space, with slim bezels around the top and sides and an 84% screen-to-body ratio.
 The bottom is a bit more chunky, but not completely intrusive - you'll barely notice it when watching videos.
 It’s not the brightest laptop out there, but unless you plan on working in bright sunlight all the time, it shouldn’t be a problem.
 If you'd rather a larger display, Honor also sells a 15in model with otherwise similar specs.

 This is a light laptop, with a weight of around 1.38kg and a thickness of 15.9mm.
 It can easily slip in your bag with minimal fuss, so would be perfect for those who work in remote locations, or students who are looking for a device to take to lectures.

 The key press is quite soft and spongy, not giving a huge amount of resistance.
 It’s also softly backlit, so you can see what you’re typing if you’re in a dark room.
 In addition, if you’re worried about your webcam turning on unexpectedly through hacking, then this isn’t a problem.
 The camera is hidden within the keyboard, centred between the F6 and F7 keys.

 Though the privacy side is a bonus, this camera isn't at all flattering as the angle sits directly looking up at your chin.
 In addition, whenever you type, your fingers take up most of the screen.
 It’s also only 1Mp, so don’t expect astounding quality for your zoom calls.